Seth Anziska Visiting Fellow

 Lara Friedman Non-resident Fellow

-Lara Friedman is a non-resident fellow at the U.S./Middle East Project and the Director of Policy and Government Relations at Americans for Peace Now.
+Lara Friedman is a non-resident fellow at the U.S./Middle East Project and the President of the Foundation for Middle East Peace (FMEP).
+She previously served as Director of Policy and Government Relations at Americans for Peace Now.
 A former U.S. Foreign Service Officer, Friedman served in Jerusalem, Washington, Tunis and Beirut.
 She is a leading authority on U.S. foreign policy in the Middle East, with particular focus on the Israeli-Arab conflict and on the role of the U.S. Congress.
 She frequently briefs Members of Congress, Administration officials, and others in the foreign policy/national security community, and is regularly published in the U.S. and Israeli press.
 She also works closely with Jerusalem expert Danny Seidemann and has participated in various Track II Israeli-Palestinian efforts.
 She holds a B.A. from the University of Arizona and a Master’s degree from Georgetown’s School of Foreign Service, and speaks French, Spanish, Arabic and (rather poor) Italian.

 Nadine Almanasfi Special Assistant and Coordinator